-Registration, listing fees and shareholder information expenses for the year ended August 31, 2012, consisted mainly of expenditures of a legal and regulatory nature incurred to comply with the requirements of the securities commission.
-The change from to the previous year is mainly due to lower listing fees and registrar and shareholder information expenses.
-A decrease of \$ 44,000 was recorded.
+Registration, listing fees and shareholder information expenses for the three-month period ended November 30, 2012, consisted mainly of expenditures of a legal and regulatory nature incurred to comply with the requirements of the securities commission.
+The \$5,581 increase from the prior period was mainly due to higher shareholder information expenses.